* ESC - закрити вікно пошуку

 23.05.2023

-In a framework of a special project “Words and Bullets”, that is produced by Chytomo and PEN Ukraine, we asked Maksym what has changed during these nine years of war, what is the most difficult for the military, how he sees young Ukrainians and what is God doing at war.
+As part of the project “Words and Bullets”, produced by Chytomo and PEN Ukraine, we asked Maksym about the changes he’s observed over these nine years of war, the greatest challenges faced by the military, his perspective on young Ukrainians and his thoughts on the role of God in war.

-– You joined the Right Sector Ukrainian Volunteer Corps as a volunteer in 2014.
+– In 2014, you joined the Ukrainian Volunteer Corps as a volunteer.
 Did you realize back then that this war would last many years and that first stage would grow into full-scale invasion?

-– I realized nothing back then.
-Everything around me was new.
-People, smells, sounds.
-Ruins, wounded, weapons.
-This gum was chewed for a long time..
-I had a fearsome dream, and often saw it as I slept: to walk around Kyiv with a rifle in my hands, and wait for my station with a weapon on my knees.
-I am one of those horrible people who said the war must come to the streets as a blaze.
-So others could understand what was actually going on.
-I regretted these thoughts on the morning of Feb.
+I realized nothing back then.
+Everything around me was new — people, smells, sounds.
+The ruins, the wounded, the weapons.
+It was like I needed to chew the same gum for a long time.
+I was haunted by a terrifying dream, frequently revisiting it in my sleep: roaming around Kyiv with a rifle in my hands, and waiting for my metro stop with a weapon on my knees.
+I am one of those dreadful people who said the war must come to the streets as a blaze, so others could understand what was actually going on.
+But I came to regret those thoughts on the morning of Feb.
 24.

 – You have a poem: